joval/ubuntu-lts/README.md

 # 18F FISMA Ready Ubuntu - version 0.1.2

 The team at 18F decided to start work exactly where FedRAMP stops - at the operating system layer, in a true IaaS environment.
 Current baselines were available for Windows, Solaris, and Red Hat Enterprise Linux.
-But, there were no generally availabe &mdash; and certainly not public &mdash; baselines, for Ubuntu or the Debian version of Linux generally.
+But, there were no generally available &mdash; and certainly not public &mdash; baselines, for Ubuntu or the Debian version of Linux generally.

 18F is committed to [free and open source software](https://github.com/18F/open-source-policy/blob/master/policy.md) - our intention is that the software we write can be run _anywhere_, without the need to pay for licensing fees.